tslevy/mm4t-site/about.md

 ## Thanks!

 I couldn't do this all myself, so I wanted to give a few shout-outs!
-- Mom for helping me record the podcast.
+- Mom for helping me record and edit the podcast.
 - Dad for helping me with the website.
 - My brother for making the drawing of me.
 - Micheile Henderson for her [photo on Unsplash](https://unsplash.com/photos/SoT4-mZhyhE){: .text-white .text-underline}.